servicetitan/Stl.Fusion/README.md

 ![](docs/img/Stl-Fusion-Server-Screen-Sample.gif)

-Fusion is based on 3 key abstractions:
+Fusion is built on three "pillars":
 * **Computed services** - services that expose methods "backed" by Fusion's version of "computed observables"
 * **Replica services** - remote proxies of "computed services".